unicode-org/message-format-wg/spec/syntax.md

 ### Text

 **_<dfn>text</dfn>_** is the translateable content of a _pattern_.
-Any Unicode code point is allowed, except for surrogate code points U+D800 through U+DFFF inclusive.
+Any Unicode code point is allowed, except for U+0000 NUL and the surrogate code points U+D800 through U+DFFF inclusive.
 The characters U+005C REVERSE SOLIDUS `\`,
 U+007B LEFT CURLY BRACKET `{`, and U+007D RIGHT CURLY BRACKET `}`
 MUST be escaped as `\\`, `\{`, and `\}` respectively.